MicrosoftDocs/learn/learn-pr/azure/intro-azure-vmware-solution/resources/design-doc.md

  - Video (https://gearup.microsoft.com/resources/azure-vmware-solution?selectedassetcontainerid=486e4125-2f60-4a03-9e33-47350f8b005d)

-1. **Content Outline**

 Outline the content that will enable the learner to achieve the task:

 - Introduction
-- What is the Azure VMware Solution?
+1. What is the Azure VMware Solution?
     - overview
     - logical architecture
     - KNOWLEDGE CHECK
-- How Azure VMware Solution Works
+1. How Azure VMware Solution Works
     - management
     - migration
     - security